allyssonallan/EvoGen_course/README.md

 	cd Work
 	mkdir Results # you results will be saved here

 Instructions to download remaining input files and to obatin necessary programs for the practical sessions are given [here](https://github.com/mfumagalli/EvoGen_course/tree/master/Files/install.md).

+Feel free to contact me (mfumagalli82@gmail.com) if you have problems.

 ## Agenda